EBATINCA/OmeroSlicerDevEnv/README.md

 # Omero Slicer Development Environment
 This repository holds a network of Docker containers with Omero.server, Omero.web and 3D Slicer with VNC connection.
 Additionally, it includes a Postgres container necessary for the operation of omero.server.
 This docker-compose.yml is a extension of https://github.com/ome/docker-example-omero/tree/master.

+Additionally, you can add the Omero.3D Slicer plugin and the 3D Slicer OmeroConnection extension.

 ## Installation

 The 3D Slicer image is not available on DockerHub.
 It needs to be built locally.
 First, the repository image (https://github.com/OpenDx28/docker-vnc-base/tree/master) must be installed, and then the 3D Slicer image (https://github.com/OpenDx28/docker-slicer/blob/master) can be built.